 Adewale “Wally” Adeyemo, deputy treasury secretary

-Adeyemo was born in Gbongan, a large town in Nigeria’s Osun state, and was a baby when his parents emigrated with their three children to the U.S. He graduated from Berkeley with a bachelor’s degree in political science in 2004, after serving as president of the Associated Students of the University of California.
+Adeyemo was born in Ibadan, the capital city of Oyo state in southwestern Nigeria, and was a baby when his parents emigrated with their three children to the U.S. He graduated from Berkeley with a bachelor’s degree in political science in 2004, after serving as president of the Associated Students of the University of California.

 Adeyemo ascended quickly to a series of influential appointments.
 He joined the Obama administration in 2010 as chief of staff for the new Consumer Financial Protection Bureau.
 Later, he would be named deputy chief of staff for the Treasury Department, assistant secretary for international markets and development at the Treasury, and deputy director of the National Economic Council.
 Most recently, he has been president of the Obama Foundation.